dapperDerek/javascript-interview/README.md

 ## Welcome!

-There are 3 parts to this take-home assessment:
+There are 3 parts to this assessment:

 ---
 ### Part 1